vphantom/vpweb/README.md

 ## Fast Clicks

-Activate clicks on `mousedown` to save ~100ms in response times.
+Activate clicks on `mousedown` to save at least easily ~100ms in response times.

 ```js
 // Option 1 (recommended): include in your build.